digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/how-to/use-custom-parameters.md

       2. **email:** `{{queries.getSalesData.data.data[0].email}}` This will use the email from the first record of the response data.
       3. **contact:** `4638563845` provided as a constant value just for demonstration.

-3. **Execute the REST API query and observe the new row created in the ToolJetDB table.**
+3. **Execute the REST API query and observe the new row created in the JumpStartDB table.**

 **Note:** You can also use parameters in JavaScript queries.
 Learn more about [JS Query Parameter](/docs/data-sources/run-js/#js-parameters).